JanusGraph/janusgraph/docs/storage-backend/cassandra.md

 # Amazon Keyspaces does not have metadata available to clients
 # Thus, we need to tell JanusGraph that metadata are disabled,
 # and provide a hint of which partitioner AWS is using.
+Valid
+# partitioner-names are: Murmur3Partitioner, RandomPartitioner,
+# and DefaultPartitioner
 storage.cql.metadata-schema-enabled=false
 storage.cql.metadata-token-map-enabled=false
-storage.cql.partitioner-name=DefaultPartitioner
+storage.cql.partitioner-name=Murmur3Partitioner
 ```

 Now you should be able to open the graph via gremlin console